Mukesh needs to account for his son's education and wedding in his financial plan

 The missing goal

-Mukesh hasn't considered his son's education and wedding as his goals.
+Mukesh hasn't considered his son's higher education and wedding as his goals.
 An expenditure left unplanned can disrupt his overall planning.
 Mukesh should take his son's education and wedding into account and set aside an adequate sum for them.

-Action: Account for your son's education and wedding and allocate investments towards them.
+Action: Account for your higher education and wedding and allocate investments towards them.

 Mukesh invests Rs 17,500 every month via SIPs in 14 mutual funds.
 He should reduce this number to only four or five.
 Too many schemes clutter your portfolio and make monitoring cumbersome, they don't provide any additional diversification either.
 Often, different schemes in the same category invest in the same stocks and hence there could be considerable overlap in their holdings.

-His portfolio should consist of two-three multicap funds, a tax saver and a small-cap fund.
+His portfolio should consist of two-three flexi-cap funds, a tax saver and a small-cap fund.
 He will need a tax saving fund when he has exited all his current insurance policies.
 On the other, investing a small portion in an aggressive small-cap fund will help him earn higher returns over a long period of time.
 This will help him reduce the deficit for his goals.
 However, he should note that small-cap funds can be extremely volatile and risky over a short period of time.

 Action: Reduce the number of mutual fund schemes in the portfolio.
 Buy a tax-saving fund